esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 import '@testing-library/cypress/add-commands'
 ```

 After that we'll have access to for example, `findByText`.
-However, we don't get access to `getByText` which we might know of from `@testing-library/react` and that is because we shouldn't write s
+However, we don't get access to `getByText` which we might know of from `@testing-library/react` and that is because we shouldn't write synchronous queries in Cypress.

+Using these commands, makes the tests way more readable! 📖

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkyMzg4OTUwNCwtMTMyNDQ2NjA1NywxND
+eyJoaXN0b3J5IjpbMTI3MDM0NjI0OCwtMTMyNDQ2NjA1NywxND
 U1ODk0MDQzLDE5MDg4ODYzNzEsNjM0ODc1ODA2XX0=
 -->